How to Gain Exposure as a New Writer

-In the last month, I’ve gained nearly 100 followers on Medium.com.
+In the past month, I’ve gained nearly 100 followers on Medium.

-Most of them have come in the last week since I was given “top writer” honors in Health.
+Most of them have come in the past week since I was given “top writer” honors in Health.

 This is a strategy known as “repurposing content.”

-It’s all about leveraging the work you’re already creating and it’s something I wish I had started doing MUCH earlier.
+It’s all about leveraging the work you’re already creating.
+I wish I had started repurposing content much sooner.

-Still, I’m very grateful for sites like Medium and Quora that have massive audiences and help give people like me more exposure.
+Still, I’m grateful for sites like Medium and Quora with large audiences that help give people like me more exposure.

-Medium, in particular, is a great platform for writers to be on.
+Medium is a great platform for long-form writers.

-Ramit Sethi says when you are first starting out, the best way to gain traction is to create remarkable content, but also to “go where the fish are.”
+Ramit Sethi says when you are first starting out, the best way to gain traction is to create remarkable content and “go where the fish are.”